 In Popork commune, Kampong Thom Province located in central Cambodia, we are working with Youth Star.
 Youth Star runs youth clubs, led by volunteers, in disadvantaged communities and schools to improve access and quality of education in Cambodia.

-As the handmade sign pinned on the wall above above her desk attests, Mastos believes that “education holds the key to a better future”.
+Twenty-seven-year-old Mastos studied a BA in English and upon graduating decided to contribute to Cambodian society by volunteering as a youth club leader under Youth Star’s project.
+As the handmade sign pinned on the wall above her desk attests, Mastos believes that “education holds the key to a better future”.
 She has 20 children from grade 4 – 6 (approximately 10 – 12 years old) enrolled in her club as members.
 These young members are essential to the club’s success as they are the ones who will teach it forward, introducing everything they’ve learned to others in their communities.
 Currently, Mastos is working on building their confidence so they can encourage other children to read more.
 She’s doing this by organizing weekly reading promotion activities.

 Every Sunday, the club brings books into two nearby villages.
-The reading promotion consists of three parts; free reading where the children can chose any book they want to read themselves; read-out-loud sessions with questions and answers; and games which encourage the children to think and use their imagination.
+The reading promotion consists of three parts; free reading where the children can choose any book they want to read themselves; read-out-loud sessions with questions and answers; and games that encourage the children to think and use their imagination.

 The club’s office is also missing some key materials such as bookshelves but Mastos has fashioned a temporary shelf from plastic bottles which is not only a creative solution but is also teaching the children how to recycle.
 We’re pleased to report that we recently bought fans and installed them in classrooms making the hot temperatures of Cambodia more bearable for the children.
 With an improved learning environment and motivated volunteers like Mastos, we can’t wait to see this youth club go from strength to strength.